Ys-OoO/Nano_Vue2/README.md

 render.renderToString(app, (err, res) => {});
 ```

 However, HTML templates are not supported.
-In addition, I directly used the CSR compiler, many instructions were not compatible, and a large part of the magic was modified.
+In addition, I directly used the CSR compiler, many directives were not compatible, and a large part of the magic was modified.
 In Vue SSR, there is actually a similar compiler to be compatible with the server-side scenario.

 ## Client Side